Register a Company

-You should also do some research on competitors in your area and what they charge.
+You might consider also doing some research on competitors in your area and see what they charge.
 If you discover your rates are much higher for similar services, you may want to reconsider what you're charging so you can be competitive in the marketplace.

 What kind of insurance do I need?

 It's critical to have insurance to protect yourself, your business and your clients from risk.
 As there's a high level of risk involved with asbestos removal, many standard business insurance policies like Public Liability Insurance and Professional Indemnity Insurance generally don't cover any issues or damage that arise in connection with asbestos.